"Good-Bye Black Box" Blog Series

 |Competitors||Identify competitors for specific keywords,||Watch for competitors gaining market share, identify keys to success|

-Most of the work is finding out what is happening to a website, outline what success looks like for your website, then plan and implement changes that bring about the desired results.
+Most of the work is finding out what is happening to a website, outlining what success looks like for your website, and then planning and implementing changes to achieve the desired results.

 |Code||First few weeks||Over a few weeks||A few months|